 The right-hand side is a sum of $n-2$ (not necessarily distinct) members of $\Gamma$, and so we conclude that $\{c_g\}_{g\in\Gamma}$ are nonnegative integers that sum to $n-2$.
 Furthermore, $c_{g^{-1}}=c_g$ for every $g\in\Gamma$ since $B^2$ is self-adjoint. \end{proof}

 We will see that $\{c_g\}_{g\in\Gamma}$ serve as fundamental parameters to the study of roux, and we refer to them as \textbf{roux parameters}.
 For example, the following result generalizes \eqref{eq.roux example}, but requires a definition: A \textbf{conference matrix} is an $n\times n$ matrix $M$ with zero diagonal and off-diagonal entries in $\{\pm1\}$ such that $MM^\top=(n-1)I$.
 For the lemma statement below, recall that $\delta_\mathrm{i}$ denotes the image of $\mathrm{i}\in C_4$ in the group ring $\mathbb{C}[C_4]$; note the absence of italics to distinguish from an index $i\in [n]$.

-\begin{lemma} Given an antisymmetric conference matrix $M$, define $B\in\mathbb{C}[C_4]^{n\times n}$ by
+\begin{lemma} Given an $n\times n$ antisymmetric conference matrix $M$, define $B\in\mathbb{C}[C_4]^{n\times n}$ by